A primary source is an eyewitness account of an event or data obtained through original statistical or scientific research .

 What are some examples of primary sources?

 A secondary source interprets and analyzes primary sources.
 These sources are one or more steps removed from the event.
-Secondary sources may include pictures of or quotes from primary sources in them.
+Secondary sources may include images of or quotes from primary sources.
 Some types of secondary sources include: journal/magazine articles, textbooks, commentaries, and encyclopedias.

 In the strictest sense, translations are secondary sources unless the translation is provided by the author or issuing agency.
 Consult your professor if you have questions about a source.